carlostxm/calls-viewer/README.md

 ## Tests

-I got some problems in the tests of components using the library `@aircall/tractor`.
+I got some problems with the UI components tests that imports the library `@aircall/tractor`.
+The error is `ReferenceError: regeneratorRuntime is not defined`.

 # Improvements